tenoto/hoppy_v1/README.md

-# hoppy
+# hoppy (High-energy Observatory Pipelines of PYthon)
-High-energy Observatory Pipelines of PYthon (HOPPY) package
+This package includes High-energy Observatory Pipelines of PYthon (HOPPY) for X-ray analyses of Swift, NICER, and NuSTAR.

 ## Scope of this package